 Pursuant to the license agreement, we received an exclusive, royalty-bearing license from BEA for a U.S. patent that can be used worldwide related to devices and systems used for HALEU transportation.
 This license grants us, as the licensee, exclusive rights for the use of this patent and the licensor is not permitted to license the patent to any other parties within the specified scope.
 As part of this agreement, we agreed to pay BEA royalties on net worldwide sales and any sublicense worldwide sales related to the use of this patent as well as certain licensing payments.
 We also agreed to meet specific performance milestones related to HALEU fuel transportation within the first 48 months of the agreement's effective date.
 Under the license agreement, we are obligated to reimburse BEA for all costs incurred in the preparation, filing, prosecuting, and maintenance of the licensed patent.
 The license agreement has an indefinite term and will automatically terminate upon the expiration, abandonment, or other termination of the licensed patent covered by the license agreement.
-The license agreement at any time if we provide at least three months' written notice to BEA.
+The license agreement may also be terminated immediately by BEA in the event of our default of any material obligations, and we may terminate the agreement at any time if we provide at least three months' written notice to BEA.
 The license agreement contains customary representations, warranties, and indemnifications of the parties.